Marching Powder (book): Background

 Rusty Young, a twenty-four-year-old law graduate, was backpacking in South America when he heard about Thomas McFadden, a convicted English drug trafficker who ran tours inside Bolivia's famous San Pedro Prison.
 Curious about the reason behind McFadden's huge popularity, Young went to La Paz and joined one of Thomas's illegal tours.
-They formed an instant friendship and then became partners in an attempt to record Thomas's experiences in the jail.
-Rusty bribed the guards to allow him to stay and for the next three months he lived inside the prison, sharing a cell with Thomas.
-At one point Rusty was arrested, interrogated and ordered to leave the country.
+They formed an instant friendship and then became partners in an attempt to record McFadden's experiences in the jail.
+Young bribed the guards to allow him to stay and for the next three months he lived inside the prison, sharing a cell with McFadden.
+At one point Young was arrested, interrogated and ordered to leave the country.
 He did so briefly before returning and offered an even larger bribe to officials to let him continue his stay.

-Rusty has explained in interviews that what first attracted him to the idea of telling the story was Thomas's personality: "He was able to get through to people, make them feel safe immediately they were inside the prison, and make them want to come back.
+Young has explained in interviews that what first attracted him to the idea of telling the story was McFadden's personality: "He was able to get through to people, make them feel safe immediately they were inside the prison, and make them want to come back.
 There were lots of tourists who had visited the week before who were coming back - people came back two or three times, not to do the tour again but just to talk to Thomas ... he had this unique charm."